 Okay, just to throw this out there, seeing the modernisation of the characters from Persona 3 and 4 on the PS4 sparks up the desire to get a full-on remaster of their respective JRPG games on Sony’s console.
 Especially when you jump into VR, which I’ll talk about later as there is PSVR support surprisingly.
 Personally, I’ve not played Persona 3, but I’ve heard nothing but good things about it.
 Persona 4 however, I must have spent over 150 hours on the Golden version on Vita, not to mention the 195 hours it took to complete Persona 5 last year!
 As a franchise, it used to be rather a niche series, but Persona 5 almost went mainstream with its massive – and well deserved – success last year.

 In terms of this collection though, Persona 4: Dancing All Night is the odd one out, so let’s talk about Persona 3 and 5 first.
 In these games the story is irrelevant.
 You’ve basically been brought to Club Velvet against your will, following the events which happened in their respective games.
-As such, if you’ve not played either of the games yet, there may be some mild spoilers as they discuss things which have happened previously.
+As such, if you’ve not played either of the games yet, there may be some mild spoilers as they discuss things that have happened previously.
 Outside of that, you unlock ‘social moments’ between the various characters through completing certain ‘tasks’.
-These have requirements such as ‘complete X amount of songs with Y character’ or ‘Hit X amount of perfects in total’ etc… It’s all very ‘arcade-like’ with no set structure other than having to complete a block of songs before the next block is unlocked.
+These have requirements such as ‘complete X amount of songs with Y character’ or ‘Hit X amount of perfects in total’ etc… It’s all very arcade-like with no set structure other than having to complete a block of songs before the next block is unlocked.

-Persona 4: Dancing All Night actually has a story which you progress through and must follow in order to unlock more songs.
+Persona 4: Dancing All Night actually has a story that you progress through and must follow in order to unlock more songs.
 Personally, I like the arcade feel of Persona 3 and 5 but Persona 4 seems like a much more fleshed-out game in that you actually have a purpose.
 In terms of the actual gameplay – it’s identical to the new games, other than the mandatory long-winded story, rather than the quick-action setup of the new games along with their optional social segments.
-I feel people will be on the fence regarding which they prefer, do you enjoy bypassing events and dancing the night away, or do you prefer following a story with a plot which is segregated by dancing segments?
+I feel people will be on the fence regarding which they prefer, do you enjoy bypassing events and dancing the night away, or do you prefer following a story with a plot that is segregated by dancing segments?

 If I was to compare the experience, I would say Persona 4 feels like Hatsune Miku: Project Diva X whereas the other two are like Hatsune Miku: Project DIVA Future Tone (Let’s see how many people get those references).